 With an increase in use of all types of social media for professional and personal purposes a policy that sets out clear guidance for staff to manage risk and behaviour online is essential.
 Core messages should include the protection of students, the school and the individual when publishing any material online.
+Expectations for teachers' professional conduct are set out in 'Teachers Standards 2012' (which Orbital Schools have either incorporated into their Staff Code of Conduct or have as a 'standalone' Teacher Standards Policy).
+Ofsted's online safety inspection framework and CIS/ COBIS accreditation standards reviews how a school protects and educates staff and students in their use of technology, including the measures that would be expected to be in place to intervene and support should an issue arise.
 Schools increasingly using social media as a powerful learning tool and means of communication.
 It is important that this is carried out in a safe and responsible way.

-A more detailed Social Media Template Policy is available from Orbital Head Office.
 The school may however choose to include these aspects of their policy in a comprehensive Acceptable Use Agreement, rather than in a separate Social Media Policy.
 It is suggested that the school should in this overall policy document outline the main points from their agreed policy.
 A checklist of points to be considered is included below.